stat545ubc-2023/assignment-b3-Weiya818/README.md

 **Download Feature**
 - Download buttons are provided, allowing users to download the generated histogram and scatterplot as a PNG file or the generated data table as a CSV file for further analysis.

+## Features Descriptions (Assignment B4)

+**CSS**
+- Added CSS to make the app look nicer

+**colourInput**
+- The `colourInput feature` from the `colourpicker` package in Shiny allows users to select colors through a user-friendly color picker interface.

+**shinythemes**
+- shinythemes offers many pre-built Bootstrap themes that we can use to change the appearance of the Shiny app.

+**Reactive Text Display**
+- This feature dynamically updates text in the UI based on changes to reactive inputs or filters.
+It is abble to provide real-time feedback to users about the state of the data being displayed.

 ## Functionality Descriptions